 • Singing of war songs

-This will continue to the early afternoon when the priests will then pour libation.
+This will continue to the early afternoon when the Priests then pour libation.

-- Welcomed back – those who displayed the Battle will return to the paramount chief seated at ‘Lenobinya’ who will then welcome his people from the battlefield ritual
+- Welcome Back – those who displayed at the Old Battlefield will return to the paramount chief seated at ‘Lenobinya’ who will then welcome his people from the battlefield ritual.

-- Procession to Kpomkpompanya – this is place where the warriors used to depart to war by boat and also where they landed when returning from war.
-When the people arrive at Kpomkpompanya certain rituals are performed including:
+- Procession to Kpomkpompanya – This place is where the warriors used to depart to war by boat, and also where they landed when returning from war.
+When the people arrive at Kpomkpompanya rituals are performed such as:

 o The pouring of libation